wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - Maximum possible value (number of armies the player earns on that turn)
   - One larger than the maximum possible value (error case)
 - Player who owns the territory (Cases):
-  - The 1st possibility (SETUP - interesting case; restricts placement to 1)
+  - The 1st possibility (SETUP - should ONLY happen in SCRAMBLE)
-  - The 2nd possibility (NEUTRAL)
   - ...
-  - The 8th possibility (PURPLE)
+  - The 7th possibility (PURPLE)
-  - The 0th, 9th possibilities (can't set)
+  - The 0th, 8th possibilities (can't set)
 - Game Phase (Cases):
-  - The 1st possibility (SCRAMBLE)
+  - The 1st possibility (SCRAMBLE -> restrict army placement to 1)
-  - The 2nd possibility (SETUP)
+  - The 2nd possibility (SETUP -> restrict army placement to 1)
   - The 3rd possibility (PLACEMENT)
   - ...
   - The 6th possibility (GAME_OVER)